tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 On the **Media Assets** > **Uploaded** page, click **Upload Video**.
 You can select **Upload Locally** or **Video Pull** to upload the video.
 - Upload Locally: You can upload a local file directly to the VOD console.
-- Video Download : You can download and store a video in the VOD console through the video URL.
+- Video Download: You can download and store a video in the VOD console through the video URL.

 ![](https://main.qcloudimg.com/raw/bbbbc39b295157b9dee12a6841b712d3.png)